 In my office sits an archaic (by most standards) desktop computer.
 It's more than a decade old and is often slow and fussy.
 My son is a computer engineering student, so that old machine frustrates him.
 He always urges me to get something newer and faster, shinier and less cranky, but I resist.

-And it's a reminder that if you want to think about your impact on the environment (and cut your personal clutter), before you buy something, consider whether you truly need it.
+And it's a reminder to think about your impact on the environment before you buy something and to consider if you truly need it.

 "We seem to be focused on how quickly we can get things, how cheap they are or how fashionable and trendy," said Martin Bourque, executive director of the Ecology Center in Berkeley, California, told The New York Times.
 "We buy too much stuff because there is an endorphin rush from acquiring new things."